Washington State Hazardous Waste Specialist - Urban Waters (Environmental Specialist 4) in Spokane, Washington

 This recruitment will remain open until filled.
-The initial screening will be November 20, 2018.
-In order to be considered for the initial screening, please submit an application on or before November 19,*2018.
-The agency reserves the right to make an appointment any time after the initial screening date*.
+The next screening will be February 21, 2019.* In order to be considered for the next screening, please submit an application on or before February 20, 2019. *The agency reserves the right to make an appointment any time after the initial screening date.

 A Bachelor's degree involving major study in environmental, physical, or one of the natural sciences, environmental planning or other allied field ANDfive years of professional-level experience in environmental analysis or control, or environmental planning which includes one year equal to an Environmental Specialist 3 or above or two years equal to an Environmental Specialist 2 or above.